umbraco/organizer-guide/Organiser-Advice/virtual-meetups.md

 When creating a meeting on Zoom make sure:

+- The correct date and time have been set
 - The meeting has a password
-- The waiting room is enabled
+- The waiting room is enabled _(advanced settings)_
-- Participants are "muted on entering"
+- Participants are "muted on entering" _(advanced settings)_
-- The correct date and time have been set

 It is important not to share your Zoom URL in the public domain!
 Be careful to share the link with only those you trust, and not on public social media or in the description of your meetup.